sdc-china/IDA-doc/installation/_posts/2018-01-15-installation-db.md

 ```

 **Execute DB Scripts**

+##### Notes:
+- You will want to change [Keter_HOME]/sql/data-mysql.sql script so that  the organization matches your companies name.
+Please replace ‘keter’ with your company name as outlined below.
+The default keter login name and password is “KeterAdmin”/”KeterAdmin”.

 Connect to the MySQL server and switch to the **keter** DB and execute DB scripts **schema-mysql.sql**, **data-mysql.sql** to create the database tables and populate data.
 These 2 SQL scripts can be found in the **sql** folder of Keter installation package.